debt snowball or debt avalanche

 Debt Sleet

-Debt Sleet involves paying off debt while also contributing to investment accounts and a, pardon me, rainy day fund.
+Debt Sleet involves paying off debt while also contributing to investment accounts and a, pardon me, snowy day fund.
 So you’re doing a little bit of everything.
 This is the strategy I wish I would have utilized while paying off my own debt during a bull market.

 Debt Blizzard

 The Debt Blizzard involves using a lump sum inheritance or one-time bonus entirely toward debt.
 This is easier said than done when unexpected money falls into your hands.
 The temptation is always to treat yourself to something new instead of working to eliminate something borrowed.
 To help motivate you to applying this approach, tracking your net worth can really make you feel the impact of ridding yourself from your liabilities.
+If you’re the recipient of an unexpected sum, try to send at least half to your creditors and enjoy the rest for yourself.

 Debt Igloo

 Here’s an easy one for those who prefer their debt in the form of a mortgage.
 When you live inside your own debt, you’ve got yourself a nice, cozy Debt Igloo.
 This isn’t exactly a strategy, but making regular mortgage payments will eventually get you out from under your icy burden.
+The more equity you build up in your igloo, the more you can borrow against your house for even more debt!

 Debt Snowman